SHREC 2021: Retrieval and classification of protein surfaces equipped with physical and chemical properties: Introduction

 \section{Introduction}

 Automatically identifying the different conformations of a given set of proteins, as well as their interaction with other molecules, is crucial in structural bioinformatics.
 The well-established shape-function paradigm for proteins \cite{2002molecular} states that a protein of a given sequence has one main privileged conformation, which is crucial for its function.
 However, every protein during its time evolution explores a much larger part of the conformational space.
-The most stable conformations visited by the protein can be experimentally captured by the NMR technique.
+The most stable conformations visited by the protein can be experimentally captured by the NMR technique; this is because the hydrogen atoms are already included in the atomic model, thus giving less ambiguities in the charge assignment.

 Recognising a protein from an ensemble of geometries corresponding to the different conformations it can assume means capturing the features that are unique to it and is a fundamental step from the structural bioinformatics viewpoint.
 It is preliminary to the definition of a geometry-based notion of similarity, and, subsequently, complementarity, between proteins.
 From the application standpoint, the identification of characteristic features can point to protein functional regions and to new target sites for blocking the activity of pathological proteins in the drug discovery field.
 These features can become more specific if one adds to the geometry of the molecular surface also the information related to the main physicochemical descriptors, such as local electrostatic potential \cite{Delphi2001}, residue hydrophobicity \cite{kyte1982simple}, and the location of hydrogen bond donors and acceptors \cite{kortemme2003orientation}.